New! Try Málstaður, a platform for all of Miðeind's main products.

 Vilhjálmur Þorsteinsson

-In 1983, my friend Örn Karlsson and I decided to create new Icelandic business software from scratch and subsequently founded the company Íslensk forritaþróun (Icelandic Software Development).
+In 1983, my friend Örn Karlsson and I decided to create new Icelandic accounting software from scratch and subsequently founded the company Íslensk forritaþróun (Icelandic Software Development).
 The software we developed was eventually used in about 1,300 companies in Iceland for accounting and operations."

 "Yes, I discovered through all of this that there are more similarities between visual art and programming than many people think.
 Programming is in large part about patterns, creating patterns and recognizing patterns.
 Reusing patterns, creating flexible patterns, breaking them up, repeating them, and changing them.